 You will be assigned a faculty adviser when you enter the program.
 While faculty advisers can answer questions about the Psychology major and help verify your planned curriculum track, faculty advising is also a great place to discuss your career planning.
 There are many possible career paths for Psychology majors.
 We strongly recommend that you see your faculty adviser (and visit Career Services) early during your time at USF to help you prepare for your future after USF.

-You may contact your faculty adviser by email to set-up a Zoom appointment, or you may stop by during their posted office hours.
+You may contact your faculty adviser by email to set-up a Zoom appointment.

 Visit your myUSF dashboard to find your faculty adviser: